Duade10/Duade10/README.md

 🔭 I'm now working on integrating backend capabilities to a variety of frontend templates I found on [themewagon.com](https://themewagon.com/).
 It's fun (somebody save me 😭).

-👯 I'm hoping to work with others on Open Source projects.
+👯 I'm hoping to work with others on Open Source projects

 ### 📫 How to reach me:
 + Mail: otunlaisaac8@gmail.com